abolfazlvahed1/AmozeshyarTimetable/README.md

         "4628164737", "4628153620", "4628155511"
     }
     ```
+   If the `course_codes` set is empty, the script will include all courses available in the HTML files.

-4. **Run the Script**: Execute the script by running the following command:
+4. **Run the Script**:
+   Execute the script by running the following command:
     ```sh
-    python \path\to\script.py
+    python /path/to/script.py
     ```

    This will generate a file named `schedule_output.txt` in the current directory, containing the weekly schedule.

 Example of `schedule_output.txt`:
 ```